ManonSgro/World_Imaker/README.md

 <img src="/img/screenshot2.png" alt="World Imaker - Cube Editing" title="World Imaker - Cube Editing" width="auto" height="600" />

 You can control a directional light and a spotlight.
 Turn them on/off and move their position from the *light menu*.
+You can also change their intensity.

 <img src="/img/screenshot4.png" alt="World Imaker - Light Editing" title="World Imaker - Light Editing" width="auto" height="600" />